DRojasLey/dani-camp/projects/project1/README.md

  		} else {
-			push userWord to userFails;				//userFails element count is also used as fail counter } return prevLetter = last char at userWord ;
+			push userWord to userFails;				//userFails element count is also used as fail counter } return prevWLetter = last char at userWord ;
    	  }

    	- define function actualGame() {